Holt High School (Michigan)

 Holt High School is a public secondary school in Holt, Michigan, United States.
 It serves grades 9–12 for the Holt Public Schools.

+Facilities

+The current Holt High School building opened in fall 2003, though the district itself opened around the 1920s.
+The architecture was meant to evoke the Collegiate Gothic style of Michigan State University.
+It was designed by TMP Architecture.

 Athletics

-The school fields 23 varsity athletic teams and competes in interscholastic sports in the Capital Area Activities Conference.
-Holt High School's team nickname is The Rams.
-The team colors are brown and gold.
-The team used to be named The Ramblers but was shorted to The Rams at an unknown time.